aarneranta/gf-math/v3/README.md

 ### The Informath language

-While being very much inspired by ForTheL, the Informath grammar differs from the original ForTheL in several ways:
+While being very much inspired by ForTheL and covering a similar fragment of English, the Informath grammar differs from the original ForTheL in several ways:

 - **Grammaticality**: Informath follows the agreement rules of English (and other languages) instead of allowing free variation of e.g. singular and plural forms; this makes it better usable as the target of informalization.
 - **Ambiguity**: ForTheL prevents syntactic ambiguities by means of devices such as brackets.
 Informath tries to capture all syntactic ambiguities that exist in natural language, and delegates it to the logical framework to resolve them by semantic clues.
 This is in line with the findings in [*The language of Mathematics*](https://link.springer.com/book/10.1007/978-3-642-37012-0) by Mohan Ganesalingam.